VOICES from the PAST

 An area of special concentration has been research into the Norse.
 This has culminated in the production of a series of historic displays, based on the Norse colonization of North America.
 The Norse Encampment was a major attraction at the 1993 and '94 Orangeville Medieval Festival.
 The mounting of these presentations required extensive historical research, production of approximately 200 reproduction artifacts, and the design of a complete interpretive program.
 In 1996, Parks Canada sponsored a two week long presentation of the Encampment at L' Anse aux Meadows HNS in Newfoundland.
 This demonstration was such a success that they commissioned the creation of a new living history for regular seasonal use at the site.
 The Viking Encampment designed, produced and had its staff trained by Darrell, drawing on all his past interests and experience.
 The program opened in June of 1997, and continues as a regular feature of this World Heritage Site.

 Currently Darrell lives in the farm country of central Ontario's Grey county, just outside of Dundalk.
 He operates a historic reproduction shop called the Wareham Forge.
-Past work is on display in the Museum of Civilization in Hull, the Royal Ontario Museum in Toronto, and is in daily use at many historic sites in the province.
-Several times a year he offers training programs at the shop on various aspects of metalworking.
-The following educational programs are offered for use in Ontario elementary and secondary schools:
+His past work is on display in the Museum of Civilization in Hull, the Royal Ontario Museum in Toronto, and is in daily use at many historic sites in the province.
+He has consulted on a number of major museum exhibits including 'Vikings - North Atlantic Saga.
+(Smithsonian) and 'Full Circle - First Contatc' (Newfoundland Museum).
+He created the stand alone exhibit 'World of the Norse' (Cranbrooke Institute of Science).
+SInce 1992 he has offered a number of weekend training programs at the shop on various aspects of metalworking throughout the year.
+He is a frequent guest lecturer and demonstrator, as well as having delivered a number of formal academic papers.
+(Darrell's CV )

-Information last revised June 2010
+Information last revised Feburary 2013

 the Art and Mystery of the Blacksmith